 When cybersecurity teams are primarily oriented toward responding to attacks – a "right of bang" approach – they have an inherently limited scope.
-A security team that prioritizes remediation and containment assumes the inevitability of security breaches.This is why the idea of incorporating threat hunting into your cybersecurity program is growing in popularity… it takes a "right of bang" approach and shifts it to something more proactive… something that is more "left of bang".
+A security team that prioritizes remediation and containment assumes the inevitability of security breaches.This is why the idea of incorporating cyber threat hunting into your cybersecurity program is growing in popularity… it takes a "right of bang" approach and shifts it to something more proactive… something that is more "left of bang".

 Cyber threat hunting is a proactive cybersecurity strategy that searches through networks to detect and isolate advanced threats before they present themselves.
 Threat hunters do not simply search for active threats – they are in search of hacker tactics, techniques, and procedures (TTPs), indicators of compromise (IoCs), indicators of attack (IoAs), and threats such as Advanced Persistent Threats (APTs) evading your existing security system.
-Although threat hunters have a variety of strategies at their disposal, the best strategy is often determined by the type of threat they are hunting.
+Although cyber threat hunters have a variety of strategies at their disposal, the best strategy is often determined by the type of threat they are hunting.

 Related Resource: Understanding Cybersecurity Best Practices

 At its core, threat hunting is more than just detection and response.
 While threat detection focuses on identifying evidence of an attack such as correlated events or signature-based detection, threat hunting takes a more proactive approach to cybersecurity.
-Threat hunting is intended to counteract an adversary that is in the organization’s environment but has not yet shown any indicators of compromise (IoC).
+Proactive threat hunting is intended to counteract an adversary that is in the organization’s environment but has not yet shown any indicators of compromise (IoC).